-Treasury stock is the shares that the issuing company stores in its own treasury, meaning the shares that the issuing company buys back from the investors.
+Treasury stock is the type of equity shares that the issuing company stores in its own treasury, meaning the shares that the issuing company buys back from the investors.
 When a company buys back the stock, it reduces the number of shares outstanding in the open market.

 So, treasury stock (also called treasury shares) is the shares that are issued but not outstanding.
-For calculating the EPS (earnings per share) and dividends, we do not use these shares.
+We do not use these shares to calculate the EPS (earnings per share) and dividends.
 A company can keep the treasury stock with itself for selling in the future.
 Also, a company can scrap or retire these shares.
 Such shares don’t carry a voting right.

 - Key Features

 - How do Companies Buyback Stocks?